adilnawaz54/scrum/sprint-1/Application Template/scrum-70.md

 > 👉 **Follow Documentation**: [Software Installation](https://github.com/snaatak-Downtime-Crew/Documentation/blob/durgesh_scrums_71/templates/documentation_template/software_template/README.md)

 **Build Dependency**
-Add the command used to install the dependency in code snippet format. [command]
+   - Add the command used to install the dependency in code snippet format. [command]

 **Run time Dependency**
-Add the command used to install the dependency in code snippet format. [command]
+   - Add the command used to install the dependency in code snippet format. [command]

 **Other Dependency**
-These are the dependencies specific to integration of your application with 3rd party application.
+   - These are the dependencies specific to integration of your application with 3rd party application.

 ### Step2: Build/Artifact Generation
-👉 **You take your raw code → and build it into a ready-to-run executable or deployable unit.**

 #### 1. Clone the repository
 ```bash